Winston’s Wish

 Narrow divider

 From within our organisation, we have the same issues as many organisations in having sufficient resource (people, time, finance) to meet the need.
 We are also working alongside a pervasive belief in some sections of the general public that children and young people may not need support for their grief.
-Looking outward, we recognise that the taboo and stigma experienced by many bereaved by suicide also exist in some measure for those who provide support: it is a challenge to communicate the need for this support to those who find it hard to hear and would prefer not to hear it.
+Looking outward, we recognise that the taboo and stigma experienced by many bereaved by suicide also exist in some measure for those who provide support.
+It is a challenge to communicate the need for this support to those who find it hard to hear and would prefer not to hear it.

 Narrow divider